appbaseio/Docs/content/docs/pipelines/concepts/run-stage-async.md

 ```

 The above script will run fine and it will add a new field to the context.
 [Read more about context modifications here](./write-to-global-context).

+## When to use it?

+This field should not be used all the time since it can impact the performace of the request.
+It is advisable that this field is used when there is a call that needs to be **awaited** and the response from this call is necessary for the functioning of another stage.

+Also, note that in order to make another stage wait till the stage has executed, [the `needs` field should be used](./wait-for-other-stage).